1. Catalogs

 Open the catalog to page 8

-MEDIUM VOLTAGE ENERGY TRANSMISSION SYSTEM - 9
+MEDIUM VOLTAGE ENERGY TRANSMISSION SYSTEM-9

 CALCULATION OF FEEDER CROSS SECTION : This calculation will be determined by the maximum authorized voltage drop, by adding together the values from the TIT and LV voltage drops.
 The total voltage drop must not exceed 6% for a road lighting installation, and 8% in other cases.
 However it will be necessary to check that the protection fuse located at the circuit origin (at the step up station) makes it possible to satisfy the stipulated rules, i.e.: Protection against indirect contacts.
 Protection against over charges.
 Protection against excess current.
-If necessary a differential relay can...
+If necessary a differential relay can be...

 Open the catalog to page 9

-MEDIUM VOLTAGE ENERGY TRANSMISSION SYSTEM - 10
+MEDIUM VOLTAGE ENERGY TRANSMISSION SYSTEM-10

 THE SUBSTATION : The substation will be step up or step down type.
 Implementation : As far as possible, the substation will be installed in the center of the installation.
 However, installation off-center is perfectly acceptable when an TIT transmission voltage is used.
 The implementation will be determined according to the possibilities for installation offered by the site.
 Nominal Power : Nominal power is determined by the sum of step-down sub-station powers, taking into account the extension possibility or non-project and by retaining a standardized transformer power.
-Step-up stations...
+Step-up stations will...

 Open the catalog to page 10